-SH was examined in a methodologically robust fashion in a younger cohort of 11–13 years by Coughlan and colleagues (2014) in two geographical areas in north Dublin city and county Kildare.
-This was a 2 stage study, using SDQ and followed up with a clinical interview using the Kiddie-SADS.
-N=212 responded to stage 2.
-SH was defined as ‘non-suicidal physical self-damaging acts referring to self-mutilation or other acts done without the intent of killing self’.
+Coughlan and colleagues (2014) examined SH in a methodologically robust fashion in a younger cohort of 11–13 years in two geographical areas in north Dublin city and county Kildare.
+This was a 2-stage study, using SDQ screen (N=1131), followed up with a clinical interview using the Kiddie-SADS (N=212) SH was defined as ‘non-suicidal physical self-damaging acts referring to self-mutilation or other acts done without the intent of killing self’.
 Among the 212-youth examined in stage 2 (mean age 11.54), 4.4% engaged in SH in the past month, but no detail is given on method type.
-Lifetime prevalence of SH occurring at a frequency of 2-3 times per year was 5.1% and 1.7% if greater than four times a year.
+Lifetime prevalence of SH, defined as occurring at a frequency of 2-3 times per year, was 5.1%.
+When defined as occurring greater than four times a year, the rate dropped to 1.7%.
 4.7% reported occasional lifetime rate of suicidal ideation, with 2.1% thinking about it frequently.
+Past month rate of suicidal ideation occasionally was 4.7%, and 0.8% for frequent (4 or more times in prior month).

-Doyle and colleagues (2015) conducted a cross-sectional study of 856 school-going adolescents aged 15-17 using the same definitions as used by CASE study and recruiting from eleven Dublin based schools.
+Doyle and colleagues (2015) conducted a cross-sectional study of 856 school-going adolescents aged 15-17 using the same definitions as used by CASE study.
+Participants were recruited from eleven Dublin based schools.
 They reported a life-time history of intentional SH of 12.1% (18.1% females compared to 6.4% males).
 Cutting was the most frequently reported method (63.1%) with 29.1% reporting SH by overdose.
-Other forms of SH reported by the cohort included hanging, strangulation, and ingestion of battery (7.8%).
+Other forms of SH reported by the cohort included attempted hanging, strangulation, and ingestion of battery (7.8%).
 Almost half (49.5%) of those who self-harmed did not look for help prior to the incident.
-When help was sought, the most common source was a friend, 42%, followed by a family member 13%, with professional help only being sought by 9% of individuals before and 12% after the SH episode.
+When help was sought, the most common source was a friend, 42%,.
+Only a minority sought help from a family member (13%), or a professional (9% before and 12% after the SH episode).